 Why are cross-border payments difficult?

-Cross-border payments are difficult because they require multiple levels of compliance due to the complexity of international regulations, laws, and banking systems.
-Many banks and financial institutions also have different fees and requirements for international payments, which can make the process more costly and time-consuming.
+Cross-border payments are difficult because they require multiple compliance levels due to complex international regulations, laws, and banking systems.
+Many banks and financial institutions have different fees and requirements for international payments, making the process costlier and more time-consuming.

-Additionally, cross-border payments are subject to foreign exchange rate fluctuations, which can significantly affect the cost of the transaction.
+Additionally, cross-border payments face foreign exchange rate fluctuations, significantly affecting transaction costs.

 What is a B2B cross-border payment?

-A B2B cross-border payment is an international payment made between two businesses across different countries.
-This type of payment may be necessary for a variety of reasons such as when a business pays a foreign supplier for services or transfers money between different business entities.
+A B2B cross-border payment is an international payment between two businesses across different countries.
+This may be necessary when a business pays a foreign supplier or transfers money between different business entities.

 How long does a cross-border transaction take?